donniebreve/touchcursor-linux/README.md

 XGrabKey() works partially with some application but not with others (e.g., gedit is not working).
 Since XGrabKey() is an X.org function with some support in Wayland, I was looking for a more stable solution.
 After a quick look to this [repo](https://github.com/kentonv/dvorak-qwerty), I saw that Kenton added a systemtap script to implement the mapping.
 It scared me a bit to follow that path, so I implemented an other solution based on /dev/uinput.
 The idea is to read /dev/input, grab keys with EVIOCGRAB, create a virtual device that can emit the keys and pass the keys from /dev/input to /dev/uinput.
 If CTRL/ALT/WIN is pressed it will map the keys back to "Qwerty".

 Kenton Varda reported that this project also works with Chrome OS if started as root.

+## Problems

+The mapping does not work with Eclipse.
+Regular typing uses Dvorak, while the shortcuts are using Qwerty (I have not figured out why).
+This results in a situation where a Qwerty key gets remapped according to the Dvorak mapping.

 ## Installation